Pepper. Parsley. Peppermint. The one terp to rule them all?

 Alpha-phellandrene is the main component of the essential oil from Eucalyptus dives, a broad-leafed peppermint tree of the Myrtaceae family of plants.
-It’s a natural compound called a monoterpene, meaning it has one terpene building block within its structure.
+It’s a compound called a monoterpene, meaning it has one terpene building block within its structure.

-Alpha-phellandrene and its isomer, beta-phellandrene, are both natural compounds we often refer to collectively as phellandrene.
+Alpha-phellandrene and its isomer, beta-phellandrene, are both compounds we often refer to collectively as phellandrene.
 Double-bond isomer just means that alpha-phellandrene and beta-phellandrene are slightly different versions of the same chemical compound, with similar chemical composition and chemical properties.

 How Can Your Brand Use Alpha-Phellandrene?